tulsawebdevs/tulsawebdevs.org/CONTRIBUTING.md

 1. Install the docker toolbox: https://www.docker.com/toolbox
 2. Run the Docker init APP `Applications/Docker/QuickStart Terminal.app`
 3. Take note of the IP address the VM is running under
-3. Download and install images/containers, run in daemon mode.
+4. Download and install images/containers, run in daemon mode

    ```bash
    $ docker-compose up -d
    $ docker-compose run web python manage.py createsuperuser
    ```

-4. Enter the information you would like to use for your superuser
+5. Enter the information you would like to use for your superuser
-5. Visit `<vm ip>:8000/admin/` in your browser, confirm you can login
+6. Visit `<vm ip>:8000/admin/` in your browser, confirm you can login

 ### Locally